 - All operations using Lobby and Relay rely on asynchronous API calls.
 The sample code has some logic for handling issues that can result from receiving the results at arbitrary times, but it doesn't have logic for enqueuing calls that the user initiates during setup and cleanup.
 Rapid operations when entering and exiting lobbies can result in unexpected behavior. - Relay does not support host migration, but Lobby does.
 If a lobby host disconnects, the lobby might seem to clients to continue to operate until Lobby detects the disconnect.
 In practice, you might want to implement an additional periodic handshake between hosts and clients in cases where data could get out of sync quickly. - The sample sets up heartbeat pings with Lobby and Relay to keep the connections alive, but they do not impose any limitations on a lobby's duration.
 Consider a maximum duration in actual use, such as a maximum game length. - HTTP errors will appear in the console.
-These are returned by Lobby and Relay API calls for various reasons.
-In general, they do not impact the sample's execution, though they might result in unexpected behavior for a player since the sample doesn't provide any explanatory UI when these errors occur. - 404 ("Not Found") errors might occur when the Lobby service handles multiple incoming API calls in an arbitrary order, usually when leaving a lobby.
-They will also occur if trying to join an invalid lobby, such as one that has been deleted but still appears in the Lobby List before refreshing. - 429 ("Too Many Requests") errors occur if rate-limited operations happen too quickly.
+These are returned by Lobby and Relay API calls for various reasons. - 404 ("Not Found") errors might occur based on when calls to Lobby happen to go through, usually when leaving a lobby.
+These should be inconsequential and the local lobby state should be updated properly regardless. - 429 ("Too Many Requests") errors might occur if rate-limited operations occur too quickly.
 In particular, refreshing the lobby list too quickly results in 429 errors from the QueryLobbiesAsync call.
-Consult the Lobby documentation for details. - 401 ("Unauthorized") errors occur if the user enters the lobby menu before Auth sign-in completes, since all Lobby and Relay operations require Auth credentials.

-- 409 ("Conflict") errors occur if a player tries to join a lobby using the same credentials as another player.
+Consult the Lobby documentation for details. - 401 ("Unauthorized") errors occur if the user enters the lobby menu before Auth has signed them in, since all Lobby and Relay operations require Auth credentials.
+These errors are irrelevant once signed in. - 409 ("Conflict") errors occur if a player tries to join a lobby using the same credentials as another player.
 In particular, this will happen if you are trying to test with multiple standalone builds, since they share the same registry entry on your machine.
-To test with three or more players on one machine: - Create a duplicate project with Symbolic Links to the original Assets and Packages, so that it uses the same assets.
+To test with three or more players on one machine:

+- Create a duplicate project with Symbolic Links to the original Assets and Packages, so that it uses the same assets.
 Copy the ProjectSettings as well, but do not link them to the original.
 (The process for creating Symbolic Links will depend on your operating system.) - ii.
-Open this project in a second Editor. - iii.
-Under Edit > Project Settings > Player, modify the Product Name.
+Open this project in a second Editor. - Under Edit > Project Settings > Player, modify the Product Name.
 This causes the duplicate project to have a new registry entry, so Auth will assign new credentials. - iv.
 Verify that running the sample in either Play mode or a standalone build assigns a different default player name than the originals.
 This indicates different Auth credentials, preventing the 409 errors.